sqpp/bitninja-arm64/README.md

 ## Issues

-In case you want to use the WAF for SSLTermination (which is haproxy), copy the `haproxy` binary and move it to /opt/bitninja-ssl-termination-sbin as filename ``bitninja-sslt`
+In case you want to use the WAF for SSLTermination (which is haproxy), copy the `haproxy` binary and move it to `/opt/bitninja-ssl-termination-sbin` as filename `bitninja-sslt`

 `cp haproxy /opt/bitninja-ssl-termination/sbin/bitninja-sslt`

+Additionally, note that you might need to install redis 7.0.3 and nodejs 10.24.1 as well.
+These are included in the repo as a bianry.

+-- These eventually will be also included in the script, so you don't have to deal with it.

+Any problems?
+Report!